 If your company covers the cost, make sure you have your taxi to and from the airport booked before your trip.
 If booking a taxi isn’t the best option because you want to have more freedom, renting a car might be the way to go.

 Once you reach the airport, your business travel officially begins.
-Some good points to keep in mind are:
+Some good business travel best practices to keep in mind are:

 If you can, opt to spend your hours before departure in the airport lounge.
 There, you can enjoy free food and drinks, do some work if you need to or simply relax before your flight.